redtide/plutone/README.md

 ## TODO

 - Use the real post author name instead of hardcoded title id in `planet.ini`
-- Add a link to the original post page
 - Add a "show more/less" link to keep posts shorter by default
 - Add a CI step to commit and push changes back on the repo, will need a CI setup with some cron job.